MahmoudUwk/Open_sub/README.md

 ## Reliability notes
 - Timestamp parsing accepts `XmYsZms` and `HH:MM:SS,mmm`.
 - Malformed/empty transcriptions are retried; persistent failures write placeholders (and persist to `raw/`).
 Transcription keeps multilingual utterances in their original language.
-- Translations clamp to each segment’s duration; any overlaps are allowed up to 200 ms before being pushed forward.
+- Translations clamp to each segment's duration; any overlaps are allowed up to 200 ms before being pushed forward.
 Multilingual lines are translated to the target language.
 Assembly logs clamp/monotonic adjustments.
 - Resume expects a run folder named after the video base (with `offsets.json` + durations).
 If not found or incomplete, a fresh split is performed.